What is Master Video Marketing on Social Media?

 The single most important strategy in content marketing today is video.
 Whether it’s a video on Facebook, Snapchat, Twitter, or Youtube, the content you need to be thinking about creating and marketing on social for your business is video.
 Period.

 Do you have a step-by-step guide for creating effective video content?

 The first thing to do is just break through the BS.
-The first thing that people need to do is that you understand that your consumer is intelligent.
+The first thing that people need to do is that you understand that their consumer is intelligent.
 Lots of businesses when they’re producing marketing content and video, just forget that there’s a lot of variance in actual stuff out there and consumers are becoming more and more switched on.
 I think especially consumers can Know the BS a mile off now so it’s important that you keep it real.
 Keep it real, But make sure that you’re adding value.
-If we just going to the internet to talk about your business and what you do, that’s great and you might get excited about that, but is anybody else?
+If we just go to the internet to talk about your business and what you do, that’s great and you might get excited about that, but is anybody else?
 People don’t always care about what you’re doing.
 It’s how what you’re doing is going to add value to me.
 So it’s always about adding real value.

-And secondly, it’s really important when people are marketing their company to remember that they’re not always their customer and what might interest you and what you might think are your unique selling points aren’t always the things that your customers are going to want to know about.
+And secondly, it’s really important when people are marketing their company to remember that they’re not always their customers and what might interest you and what you might think are your unique selling points aren’t always the things that your customers are going to want to know about.
 So asking questions… Remember, when I first started my YouTube channel about five years ago, before I created any content, I jumped onto social media platforms and started asking people:

 what do you want to know?